 Furniture and More Furniture

 High Point in North Carolina is known as the “Home Furnishings Capital of the World”.
 The town is teeming with furniture manufacturing operations and bargain hunters.
 That one town has over 54 furniture manufacturers.
 If you are in the market for furniture, High Point is the place to go!

 Start your search at visit High Point, NC.
 Make sure to visit the largest chest of drawers in the world.
 Take a picture.
 Stand in front for a scale of the actual size of the chest.
 You really should not miss it!

 A trip to Asheville would not be complete without a trip to the Biltmore Estates.
 The estate was constructed by George Washington Vanderbilt between 1889 and 1895.
 The mansion totals over 178 thousand square feet and takes up over four acres of floor space.
 It includes 35 bedrooms, 43 bathrooms, and 65 fireplaces.
 It had all of the modern conveniences and was a wonder at the time since outhouses were still in use.

 Winston -Salem is a great place to visit.
 Salem Academy and Salem College are located near the grounds of Old Salem.
 The historic district features a walking tour reflecting how the Moravians settled in the city.
-You can visit the Boys’ School, the Single Brothers’ House and garden or the Single Sisters’ House.
-Be sure to take home with some Moravian candles and Moravian Cookies.
+You can visit the Boys’ School, the Single Brothers’ House, and garden, or the Single Sisters’ House.
+Be sure to take home some Moravian candles and Moravian Cookies.